 For over 30 years, ORSANCO has worked to assure that water utilities are sufficiently warned about upstream spills.
-The goal of the Spill Notification and Tracking Program is to protect Ohio River public water supply intakes from the impacts of spills, notifying public water supply intakes with information about river conditions.
+The goal of the Emergency Response Program is to protect Ohio River public water supply intakes from the impacts of spills, notifying public water supply intakes with information about river conditions.
 ORSANCO also contacts appropriate federal, state, and local agencies and coordinates on-river monitoring as necessary.
 Spills are received by ORSANCO staff on a 24-hour basis.

 Because the Ohio River is a boundary between states for 941 of its 981 mile length, any spill represents a potential interstate impact.
 State and federal agencies with primary emergency response authorities routinely report all such spills to ORSANCO, who in turn relays the information to the states whose waters may be impacted.
 The vast majority of spills are small and have only local impacts; once the initial and follow-up reports have been disseminated, such incidents can be considered closed.